 This is meant to deter employers from acting unlawfully, even if discrimination only played a small or minor role in the decision.
 The plaintiff may also be eligible for an award of reasonable attorney’s fees and costs.

 An employee is protected from unreasonably harsh working conditions in excess of those faced by other co-workers.
 However, the employee is not guaranteed a working environment free of stress.
 Intolerable working conditions must be extreme or part of a continuous pattern.
-The working conditions must be so intolerable that any reasonable employee would resign instead of working there.

 To prove constructive discharge in California, an employee must prove two things:

-- The working conditions were unusually intolerable and a reasonable employee would feel compelled to resign;
+- The working conditions were unusually intolerable and a reasonable employee would feel compelled to resign; and

-- The employer either intended to force the employee to quit, or had knowledge of the conditions and did nothing about it.
+- The employer either intended to force the employee to quit or had knowledge of the conditions and did nothing about it.

 Chapter 5: Steps to Take When You Have Been Terminated in California